 Students must apply for the SAP Student Recognition Award by March 1 for the Spring Semester and November 1 for the Fall Semester.
 Completed applications should be returned to the Department of Business or Department of Mathematics and Computer Science.
 Applications received after the application deadline will be processed for the following semester.

-Download the SAP Student Recognition Award Application.
+Download the SAP Student Recognition Award Application (PDF).
 Completed forms should be emailed to Professor Ali Ovlia.

 When to Apply